Rab Ne Bana Di Jodi: Music

 The soundtrack of Rab Ne Bana Di Jodi was composed by Salim–Sulaiman.
-The lyrics of all the songs have been given by Jaideep Sahni.
-This marks the second collaboration of the composer duo with Shah Rukh Khan after Chak De!
+The lyrics were written by Jaideep Sahni.
+This marks the second collaboration of the composer duo with Khan after Chak De!
 India (2007).
 The album was mixed by Vijay Dayal at YRF Studios in Mumbai and was mastered by Brian "Big Bass" Gardner at Bernie Grundman Mastering in Hollywood, Los Angeles, California.

 The song "Phir Milenge Chalte Chalte" pays homage to Bollywood actors Raj Kapoor, Dev Anand, Shammi Kapoor, Rajesh Khanna and Rishi Kapoor and actresses Nargis Dutt, Sadhana Shivdasani, Helen Khan, Sharmila Tagore and Neetu Singh.
 The performance of the song includes appearances by Kajol Devgn, Bipasha Basu, Lara Dutta, Preity Zinta and Rani Mukerji.

 Serbian pop singer Jelena Karleuša remade the song "Dance Pe Chance" as "Insomnia" in 2010.
 Bulgarian pop singer Ivana also made a copy of the same song as "Nedei".

 The soundtrack of Rab Ne Bana Di Jodi was released on 14 November 2008.
 It is the first Bollywood soundtrack to reach the top 10 album sales for the iTunes Store.
 According to the Indian trade website Box Office India, with around 19,00,000 units sold, this film's soundtrack album was the year's second highest-selling.

 Release

 Rab Ne Bana Di Jodi was released across 30 countries worldwide on 12 December 2008 on over 1,200 screens, including approximately 300 prints for the overseas market, making it the first time a Bollywood film was released on such a wide scale.
 Before release, the film witnessed a large volume of advance bookings.
 Aditya Chopra, who is known for maintaining secrecy over his films and not showing them to anyone until the day of release, made an exception and held a special screening on 23 November 2008 at Yash Raj Studios.
 The screening was attended by Khan and his family, Karan Johar, Yash Chopra, and debutante Sharma.

 There was a huge debate in the industry whether Aditya Chopra's decision to go ahead with the release of the film in the wake of the terror strikes in Mumbai was the right one.
-With the trauma of the terrorist attacks on Mumbai city on 26, 27, and 28 November still fresh, there was divided opinion on the release schedule.
+With the trauma of the terrorist attacks on Mumbai city from 26 - 29 November still fresh, there was divided opinion on the release schedule.
 While some felt that Chopra should go ahead with the release because the public, tired and depressed after watching news of the attacks and the aftermath on television screens, would be waiting for a true entertainer to divert its mind, others thought he should postpone the film release as the audiences, not just in Mumbai but all over the country, were still not in a mood to visit theatres.